Jim-JMCD/syncBKUP/README.md

 * Level 1 - Top level - an existing directory given to syncBKUP as **-d \<destination\>**
 * Level 2 - The computer name where the script was run.
 This permits multiple computers tp write to the same storage area.
 * Level 3 - A directory name derived from the source date directory provided by **-s \<source\>**, it only contains the Level 4 directory.
 * Level 4 - The directory level named after the parent of the data.
-Example this directory will be named **music** when **/home/ada/music** is the source directory [-s /home/ada/music].
-This directory contains
+Example if the source directory is **-s /home/ada/music** the name of this level will be **music**.
+This level contains:
    * The synced backup data.
    * The log file
    * The versions diretories.
 They contain all the deletions and modifications between each back.